ccasper/thermostat/README.md

  - Two 7-day configurable time heating setpoints.
  - Adjustable RTC time.
  - Configurable tolerance for how much temperature the can fluctuate before HVAC turns on.

+# Additional Features
  - Displays HVAC on time percentage over the last 10 on/off cycles.
  - Displays Indoor Air Quality.
  - Standard 5 minute lockout when switching between cooling and heating too quickly.
+ - Backlight brightness reduction
+ - Spinner at top right to see that the HVAC control is working.
+ - Current time display

 # Implementation